 "No, not dead.
 Though it's interesting you use those words.
 Since someone –" She broke off as Rafe stared at her in frustration.
 "Sorry.
 Jordan - she's panicking right now.
 She's running.
 She's leaving town.
 She's scared of what she did.
 You have to stop her, Rafe; you have to make her stay."

 "Wait, where is she going?"

 "Okay, okay.
-Explain in the car.
-Cause you're driving me to her place."
-Rafe was already grabbing for his jacket and moving to the door as quickly as was possible.
-He would run if he could.
+Explain in the car cause you're driving me to her place."
+Rafe was already grabbing for his jacket and moving to the door as quickly as possible.
+He would have run if he could.
 He seriously would.
-But he could walk faster than before so he would move even if it killed him.
+But he could walk faster than before, so he would move even if it killed him.

 Sheryl shut the door after him and then hurried ahead, leading her way to the car which was idling at the curb.
 She hurried to open the passenger door and helped Rafe inside.
 He shifted on the leather seat uncomfortably as she ran around the other side of the hatchback and climbed in.
 She gunned the engine and they were off.

 Rafe looked over at Sheryl.
 "So details.
 Don't leave anything out."

 "This is my fault," Sheryl cried.
 "If I just wouldn't have kept pushing and pushing her, trying to punish her for just leaving me behind –"